Some countries that avoided initial coronavirus surge see first spike in cases

 “Countries that have avoided the first waves have no reason to be complacent,” said Yanzhong Huang, a senior fellow for global health at the Council on Foreign Relations, adding that some countries avoided the first wave of the 1918 flu pandemic only to be hit harder later.
 “It might be a cursed blessing.”

-The surge in new cases in some countries is stretching resources, prompting new measures.
+The surge in cases in some countries is stretching resources, prompting new measures.
 New daily cases reached a record 7,482 in Poland on Monday, as the government announced it would transform the National Stadium in Warsaw into a field hospital.

-“We can see that the number of cases is growing so fast that we need to secure places for hospitalization for those who need it,” government spokesman Piotr Müller told state television.
+“We can see that the number of cases is growing so fast that we need to secure places for hospitalization for those who need it,” government spokesman Piotr Muller told state television.

-In the Czech Republic, where 5,059 new cases were recorded on Sunday, the health minister resigned last month and was replaced by epidemiologist Roman Primula, who has called on Czech doctors who work abroad to return home to help the country’s overburdened health-care system.
+In the Czech Republic, where 5,059 new cases were recorded Sunday, the health minister resigned last month and was replaced by epidemiologist Roman Prymula, who has called on Czech doctors who work abroad to return home to help the country’s overburdened health-care system.

-There would be a “significant increase in the number of hospitalizations, severe coronavirus cases, and deaths” in the coming weeks, Primula warned in an address to the nation last week.
+There would be a “significant increase in the number of hospitalizations, severe coronavirus cases, and deaths” in the coming weeks, Prymula warned in an address to the nation last week.

 Only a few months ago, Poland and the Czech Republic were considered success stories: In June, the German newspaper Die Welt wrote that Poland had “stood firm while others have stumbled.”
 At the time, the country of 38 million had confirmed fewer than 23,000 cases.